Mexican state arrests border labor lawyer Susana Prieto

 “I knew that sooner or later the governor was going to do this,” Prieto said.
 “You could see this coming.”

+State prosecutors said Prieto is accused of threatening members of a local labor board to get them to sign off on wage increases.
+She is also accused of having prevented staff from entering or leaving maquiladora plants during the walkouts in 2019 and of having used coercion on maquiladora owners to get them to yield to wage increases.

+It is unclear whether Prieto’s status as an independent labor adviser - she holds no union post - may have made her a target of charges.
+At least some of the tactics described are used routinely in strikes and other protests in Mexico.

 Matamoros, across the border from Brownsville, Texas, was the city where Prieto led a wave of successful strikes in early 2019 at 48 export-oriented maquiladoras that won workers 20 percent pay increases and $1,650 bonuses.
+It is governed by the conservative opposition National Action Party

 Video posted on her Facebook page showed a large crowd of people gathered outside prosecutors’ offices in Matamoros on Monday chanting slogans for her release, shouting .“We are with Susana!” and “Free Susana!”